loveAlakazam/leetcode/README.md

 # leetcode
-leetcode solution: Here how I solved the problem my self with Python3
+leetcode solution: Here how I solved the problem my self with Python3 and C